utap2/utap2/docs/rst/installation.rst

                      large to hold the entire resulting Singularity image.

-                     If you use fakeroot privileges,  make sure that the tmp directory is local and not NFS or GPFS mounted disc.
+                     If you use "fakeroot" privileges,  make sure that the tmp directory is local and not NFS or GPFS mounted disc.

                      **The default is:** SINGULARITY_TMP_DIR=/tmp

 FAKEROOT
-                     Set to 1 If USER has fakeroot privileges.
+                     Set to 1 If USER has "fakeroot" privileges.

                      **The default is:** FAKEROOT=None